loiccoyle/thqm-rs/README.md

 Make sure you have `cargo`'s bin folder in your `$PATH`.

-You'll also need to install the template styles `thqm` with:
+You'll also need to install the [template styles](https://github.com/loiccoyle/thqm-styles) with:

 ```console
 thqm --install-styles